lenskit/lkpy/README.md

 This will create a Conda environment called `lkpy-dev` with the packages required to develop and test LensKit.

+We don't maintain the Conda environment specification directly - instead, we maintain information in `setup.cfg` to be able to generate it, so that we define dependencies and versions in one place (well, two, if you count the `meta.yaml` file used to build the Conda recipes).
+The `dep_info` setuptools command will generate a Conda environment specification from the current dependencies in `setup.cfg`.

 ## Resources

 - [Documentation](https://lkpy.lenskit.org)